Gustav Zumsteg: Restaurant "Kronenhalle" and art collecting

 After the death of his mother, Hulda Zumsteg, in 1957, he took over the management of the restaurant Kronenhalle.

 As an art collector until his death in 2005, he ensured that guests could dine in his Zürich restaurant surrounded by the works of world-famous artists -among others Joan Miró, Marc Chagall, Pierre Bonnard, Georges Braque, Alberto Giacometti and Jean Tinguely.

 His private collection was auctioned in Zurich in 2006.

+Personal life

+Zumsteg never married and had no children.